 The Canadian Access and Privacy Association (CAPA) is a non-profit incorporated organization established in 1987 for the purpose of furthering the knowledge and expertise of its members in the legal and practical aspects of access to information and the protection of privacy.
-This year, the NEB again supported one member of the ATIP team to attend the December 8, 2014 Annual Conference in Ottawa, featuring:
+This year, the NEB supported the attendance of NEB's ATIP Coordinator and a senior ATIP Officer to participate in the November 30, 2015 Annual Conference in Ottawa.
+Among other things, the conference featured S. Legault from the Office of the Information Commissioner who provided an update on upcoming changes to the legislation and case law.